leekurg/QR-Scanner/README.md

 #### Features: ####
    - Scan QR codes in real time
    - Onscreen message with decoded string
-   - If string is a date, indicates if day is public holiday (Russian calendar)
+   - If string is a date, indicates if day is public holiday (supported formats: "yyyy-MM-dd", "dd.MM.yyyy")
    - If string is an url, user can open it in browser

 #### Technology stack: ####